 River rafting is one of the most popular adventure sports in India.
 The diverse topography of the Indian landscape with its many rivers and tributaries presents some of the most challenging routes for rafting.
 Red Chilli Adventure is an adventure tour company based in Rishikesh in the northern state of Uttarakhand.
 We have been arranging river rafting tours across north and north-east India almost every day for the last 17 years.
 We are passionate about rafting and are constantly looking for new people to share our passion with.
 Rafting is a sport that can be enjoyed by both first-timers as well as seasoned rafters.
 If you’re curious to try rafting for the first time, here’s everything you need to know:

 Anyone can go rafting.
 If you are in reasonably good health without any major physical disabilities, you can find a rafting trip that’s right for you.
 River rafting has different grades of difficulty, so you can choose a trip based on your level of experience.
-International rafting standards usually fix the minimum age for rafting at 5 years.
-This is because the smallest life jacket size fits a five-year old.
+Uttarakhand Tourism has fixed the minimum age for rafting at 14 years.
+This is because the standard life jacket size fits a 14-year old.
 However, this may vary from company to company.
 So, call your tour operator at the time of booking to find out their child policies.
-Physically fit senior citizens too can enjoy river rafting.
+Physically fit senior citizens too can enjoy river rafting though we can not take more than 60 year old on any river stretch as per Govt rafting rules.
 If it’s their first time rafting, then a Grade II or II+ trip may be a good way of easing into things after which they can progress to the higher grade trips.

 Rafting involves riding down the waves of a river in an inflatable raft, with a few rapids along the way that you encounter.
 It is a wet and wild adventure full of thrills, fun as well as disciplined manoeuvring.
 Trained rafting instructors accompany you on every trip to ensure your safety on the river.
 However, as with all adventure sports, rafting entails some element of risk and that is what makes it so exciting.
 The chances of any real danger are small with the most common injury from a rafting trip being sunburn.
 So, sign up for a family rafting trip and enjoy some great thrills with the whole lot!